Arcanist User GuidePhabricator User Documentation (Application User Guides)

 If you use bash, you can set up tab completion by adding something like this to your .bashrc, .profile or similar:

 Some Arcanist commands can be configured.
-This configuration is read from several sources:
+This configuration is read from three sources, in order:

-Existing settings can be printed with arc set-config --show.
+Existing settings can be printed with arc get-config.

 Advanced topics are also available.
 These are detailed guides to configuring technical features of arc that refine its behavior.
 You do not need to read them to get it working.